How to Leverage an fTLD Domain:

 There are three standards that make up the email authentication technology:

 fTLD recommends that both SPF and DKIM be used with DMARC.
-However, the requirement allows an administrator to use only one.
+However, the requirement only specifies that an SPF record must be created.
 In practice, email authentication is more effective in the presence of both SPF and DKIM records as email delivery rates will be increased.

 What is the fTLD Domain Security Requirement for Email Authentication?

-When used to protect non-email sending domains, Registrants are required to publish a DMARC reject requested mail receiver policy.
+When used to protect non-email sending domains, Registrants are required to publish a DMARC reject (p=reject) mail receiver policy.

 What is Email Authentication and Why is it Important?